 - 1. Select the text to which you want to apply a style. - 2.
-In the Style pulldown in the Formatting Toolbar, choose the style you want to apply.
-If you don't see the style you want to use, go to the Format menu, choose Style, and then change the List: pulldown to All styles.
+Go to the View menu and choose Styles (in the Toolbox area). - 3.
+Choose the style you want to apply from the Styles dialog box.
+If you don't see the style you want to use, change the List: pulldown at the bottom to All styles.